behring/AndroidModuleBuildingAccelerator/README.md

 ## Publishing AAR artifacts

-You can publish the modules that be configured in e `modules-publishing-config.gradle` to local or remote maven repository after completing all steps above.
+You can publish the modules that be configured in `modules-publishing-config.gradle` to local or remote maven repository after completing all steps above.
 The plugin will generated some tasks used to publish aar files.
 Please make sure published the corresponding aar files, otherwise will not fetch dependencies.